 Arrival - Students should arrive at their designated start time.
-Any child arriving 15 minutes after arrival time will be considered late, and parents are asked to report to the office and "sign in" the student.
+Any child arriving 10 minutes after arrival time begins will be considered late, and parents are asked to report to the office and "sign in" the student.
 Clerical assistance will be available to properly admit the student to class.

-Dismissal - Students who need to leave school before the end of the regular school day will be called from the main office.
+Dismissal - Students who need to leave school before the end of the regular school day will be called from either the main or security office.
 A parent or guardian must report to the main office and sign out the student.
 Be prepared to show a photo ID.
 Persons other than parents who sign out students must be listed on the Emergency Contact Form or have a note from the parent or guardian, and must be over 18 years of age.